teamRIM/tutoRIM/README.md

-# Tutorial for AlgoRIM Interface (Under construction 🛠️)
+# Tutorial for AlgoRIM Interface

 Welcome to our Github page dedicated to Random Illumination Microscopy images reconstruction!